patrickstowell/PHY303-Lectures-2024/_build/html/_sources/unit2/phy303-unit2-problems.md

 qc = 2pc \sin(\theta/2)
 $$

 The shape of the nucleus is approximated as a solid sphere with uniform density.
-Using thi approximation the form factor $F(q)$ is written as
+Using this approximation the form factor $F(q)$ is written as

 $$
 F(q) = 3(\sin b - b\cos b) b^{-3}